Larry Page is an American entrepreneur popularly known as the co-founder of the internet giant Google.

 This also has to be one of the greatest qualities of Larry Page as a leader and a businessman.

-Larry was always personally involved in the hiring process of the company, so he knows his employees.
+Larry was always personally involved in the company’s hiring process, so he knows his employees.

 According to him, if one knows his employees, it becomes easier to see the future of the company.

-He was so serious about this that he himself created an approval system of hiring where he is also a part of.
+He was so serious about this that he himself created an approval system for hiring, which he is also a part of.

 Every time Google went for hiring, it was through this approval system only, and so through Larry himself.